32 Things You Probably Never Thought About—Until Just Now

 How did the colors blue and pink get assigned to boys and girls?

 It seems so embedded in our culture, but it wasn’t always so; in 1927, Time magazine printed a chart showing that four major department stores suggested dressing boys in pink, according to Smithsonian Magazine.
 In 1918, the trade publication Earnshaw’s Infants’ Department wrote, “The generally accepted rule is pink for the boys, and blue for the girls.
 The reason is that pink, being a more decided and stronger color, is more suitable for the boy, while blue, which is more delicate and dainty, is prettier for the girl.”
 Jo B. Paoletti, a historian at the University of Maryland and author of the book Pink and Blue: Telling the Girls from the Boys in America, told Smithsonian that the color designations were pretty much arbitrary until the 1940s, when manufacturers attempted to interpret the preferences of the American audience and could easily have gone the other way.
-Take a look at these 10 scientific mysteries we take for granted.

 Why do car windows have little black dots?